zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

 Configure File Server settings.
 This is required as you are using Embedded File Serve of Oracle Integration and using File Server as a target application in your integration flow.

 1. Starting at the Oracle Integration **Home** page, select ***Settings***, then ***File Server*** from the left Navigation pane.
-2. Select ***Settings*** from left Navigation pane to open the File Server Settings page and review the File Server status and configurations.
-Make a note of IP and port number.
+2. Select ***Settings*** from the left Navigation pane to open the File Server Settings page and review the File Server status and configurations.
+Make a note of the IP and port number.
 ![File Server Settings page](images/file-server-settings.png) **Note**: Ensure the **Authentication Type** is set to ***Password or Key***.
 3. Select ***Files*** from left Navigation pane.